Victoria government logo

 The new requirements will improve the ability of child abuse survivors to bring a legal claim for compensation and ensure that successful claims can be paid.

-For Building and Playgrounds grants, a qualified and experienced project manager must be identified at the time of application and appointed within four weeks of the funding announcement.
-The name and contact details (email, telephone number, including mobile) of the proposed project manager must be included in the application.
-The project manager must be appointed before the Common Funding Agreement can be executed.
+For Buildings and Playgrounds grants, a qualified and experienced project manager must be identified at the time of application and appointed within four weeks of the funding announcement.

 Project reporting requirements